A Better Solution to the Blue-eyed Monk Problem

 Another Possible Moral To This Story

 Turning trash into treasure – is that what the clam was actually trying to do?
 Does the clam even know that the old irritant now has such great value (estimated to be over a hundred million dollars)?
-Was this 75-pound object, which had been growing for over a hundred yearsA, actually less irritating to the clam than the original grain of sand?
+Was this 75-pound object, which started as a gain of sand and had been growing for over a hundred yearsA, actually less irritating to the clam than the original grain of sand?
 I suspect not!

 The preacher could have used this as an allegory, showing how man, because of pride, will try to solve a problem by himself but fail, despite putting a great deal of effort and time into it.
 And, as is often the case, he could even make the situation worse, not better.
 “But look how pretty I made it.”
-Can’t you just see that giant clam trying to sing Frank Sinatra’s “My Way”lyrics, video (but failing, of course, because it has a 75-pound lump of calcium in its mouth)?
+Can’t you just see that giant clam trying to sing Frank Sinatra’s “My Way”video, but failing, of course, because it has a 75-pound lump of calcium in its mouth?

 Is There A Third Possibility?